SthitPragya/Paypal-Product-Managment/README.md

 | rating | Average rating by Customers |
 | brand | Brand that make this product |
 | seller | Seller that sells this product |

+Each Item has a unique ID and is linked to the Brand which manufactures it.
+It also has a seller associated which sells it

 Seller